smontoro/accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 3.0.25 (26 January 2017) =
+= 3.0.27 (2 February 2017) =

-*Changes:*

-* Increasing the performance of submissions and form builder loading.
-* Improved compatibility with popular caching plugins.

 *Bugs:*

-* Field tags should now properly populate in calculation merge tags.
+* Field data should populate properly in all submission exports.
-* Submission exports should now always order properly.
-* Fixed a bug with submissions exporting non-Ninja Forms data.
-* Importing forms with non-UTF8 characters should now import properly.
-* Fixed a bug with converting froms from 2.9.x to 3.0.

 == Changelog ==

+= 3.0.27 (2 February 2017) =

+*Bugs:*

+* Field data should populate properly in all submission exports.

+= 3.0.26 (30 January 2017) =

+*Bugs:*

+* Field data should populate properly in submission exports.
+* Email errors upon form submission should be clearer.
+* Fixed a compatibility bug with other plugins that use the WP List Table.

+= 3.0.26 (30 January 2017) =

+*Bugs:*

+* Field data should populate properly in submission exports.
+* Email errors upon form submission should be clearer.
+* Fixed a compatibility bug with other plugins that use the WP List Table.

 = 3.0.25 (26 January 2017) =